 Materials held on reserve must comply with copyright law and policy, or fall under the fair use guidelines of copyright law.
-This page provides some information to help you work through the fair use checklist required to place the item on reserve.
+This page provides information to help you ensure that your course reserve request meets the defined criteria.

 Intended Use